Knowledge Editing for Large Language Models: A Survey

-To address the drawbacks of naive fine-tuning for updating LLMs, more attention has been devoted to \textbf{Knowledge-based Model Editing} (KME), also known as \textbf{Knowledge Editing}.
-In general, KME aims to \textit{precisely} modify the behavior of pre-trained LLMs to update specific knowledge without negatively influencing other pre-trained knowledge \textit{irrelevant} to the updates ~\cite{yao2023editing,wang2023easyedit,pinter2023emptying}.
+To address the drawbacks of updating LLMs with naive fine-tuning, more attention has been devoted to \textbf{Knowledge-based Model Editing}\footnote{The concept is also termed as {Knowledge Editing} or {Model Editing}.
+For clarity, we refer to it as KME in this paper.} (KME).
+In general, KME aims to \textit{precisely} modify the behavior of pre-trained LLMs to update specific knowledge, without negatively influencing other pre-trained knowledge \textit{irrelevant} to the updates~\cite{yao2023editing,wang2023easyedit,pinter2023emptying}.
 In KME, the update of a specific piece of knowledge in LLMs is typically formulated as an \textbf{edit}, such as rectifying the answer to ``\textit{Who is the president of the USA?}'' from ``\textit{Trump}'' to ``\textit{Biden}''.
 Regarding a specific edit, KME strategies typically modify the model output by either introducing an auxiliary network (or set of parameters) into the pre-trained model~\cite{KAFT, MQuAKE, hartvigsen2022aging} or updating the (partial) parameters to store the new knowledge~\cite{ha2016hypernetworks, dai2022knowledge, li2023pmet, gupta2023editing}.
-Through these strategies, the KME techniques can store new knowledge in memories or locate it in model parameters for updating, thereby precisely injecting the knowledge into the model.
-In addition, certain methods also introduce explicit loss to contain the updating process, such that the edited model maintains consistent behaviors on unmodified knowledge.
-With these advantages, KME techniques can provide an efficient and effective way to constantly update LLMs with novel knowledge without explicit model re-training.
+Through these strategies, KME techniques can store new knowledge in new parameters or locate it in model parameters for updating, thereby precisely injecting the knowledge into the model. {In addition, certain methods further introduce optimization constraints to ensure that the edited model maintains consistent behaviors on unmodified knowledge~\cite{zhu2020modifying,chen2020recall,ni2023forgetting}.} With these advantages, KME techniques can provide an efficient and effective way to constantly update LLMs with novel knowledge without explicit model re-training~\cite{zhang2024comprehensive}.